Table of Contents

 Labor Cost Reduction

-While outsourcing does reduce overhead costs, if you are not offshore or nearshore outsourcing then the cost savings are far less prominent.
+While outsourcing does reduce overhead costs, if you are not offshore or nearshore outsourcing, the cost savings are far less prominent.
 With offshoring, the whole point is to move a business function offshore to cut costs.
-A business may own its offshore business function, or outsource the work to an offshore firm.
-Either way, the cost savings are tremendous here, as talent in developing countries demands far less in wages for the same level of quality.
+A business may own its offshore business function or outsource the work to an offshore firm.
+Either way, the cost savings are tremendous here, as talent in developing countries demands far less wages for the same level of quality.

-Thanks to how currency conversion works, the wage of a McDonald’s worker in the US ends up equal to a mid-level manager or accountant.
+Thanks to currency conversion, the wage of a McDonald’s worker in the US ends up equal to a mid-level manager or accountant.
 The cost of living in countries like Pakistan and the Philippines is far lower than in the US.
 Even $1000 a month for them is enough to live lavishly.
-This means that businesses in the US can easily establish offshore operations and save a ton, without harming anyone involved.
+This means that businesses in the US can easily establish offshore operations and save a ton without harming anyone involved.
 Everybody wins, so to speak.

 Fostering a Global Business Community

 Offshoring is a vital contributor to the ever-growing global business landscape.
-It creates millions of new jobs and gives talented people from developing nations a priceless opportunity.
-At this point, countries like the Philippines depend on it, with 9% of their economy built on offshoring.
+It creates millions of new jobs and gives talented people from developing nations priceless opportunities.
+Countries like the Philippines depend on it, with 9% of their economy built on offshoring.

 Thanks to offshoring, every nation now has a chance to contribute to the global economy.
-Guaranteeing job security and financial growth to millions offshore is the crowning achievement of offshoring.
+The crowning achievement of offshoring is guaranteeing job security and financial growth to millions offshore.
 Nations that do not have the infrastructure that the US has still have a fighting chance thanks to offshoring.
 Young men and women do not need to fight over employment opportunities, as there is enough work for everyone.

 Conclusion